 This policy is available on our school website and also on request from the school office.
-We inform parents and carers about this policy when their children join our school and through the school newsletter.
+We inform parents and carers about this policy when their children join our school and inform parents of updates through the school newsletter and messaging system, Schoolping messaging system.